psychemedia/sin-eater-resources/resources/BRPOP_british_popular_customs_dyer.md

 Cheshire

-On All Souls' Eve, both children and grown-np people go from door to door, a-souling, i.e., begging for soul cakes, or anything elso they can get.
+On All Souls' Eve, both children and grown-up people go from door to door, a-souling, i.e., begging for soul cakes, or anything else they can get.
 In some districts they perform a kind of play as well, but in all instances the following, or a similar song, is sung : —

 " You gentlemen of England, pray you now draw near
 To these few lines, and you soon shall hear